scottalmond/EscapeRoom/resources/DESIGN.md

 ![Project Box Pinout](https://raw.githubusercontent.com/scottalmond/EscapeRoom/master/resources/project_box_pinout.png)

-### Console Computer
+### Helm Computer

-- Implementation: The Console will have references to the following chapters but will only enter/exit chapters in response to external (Wall PC) commanding
+- Requirement [TIER 2] [Software] [Management]: The Helm computer shall have references to the following chapters but will only enter/exit chapters in response to external (Wall computer) commanding
 	- Idle Standby: The monitor will display a black screen.
-	- Light Puzzle Standby: The monitor will display a black screen.
 	- Morse Code: The puzzle will accept user input via 'dot' and 'dash' buttons and display information on the screen when the proper passcode is entered.
-	- Snake Game Standby: The monitor will display a black screen.
+	- Snake Game Standby: The monitor will display a series of Morse code sequences that need to be entered to activate the goal posts for the snakes to exit through.
-	- Map: The monitor will display the hyperspace map and the location of the cargo pod
+	- Map: The monitor will display the hyperspace map and the location of the cargo pod.
-	- Credits Standby: The monitor will display a black screen
+	- Credits Standby: The monitor will display a black screen.
-- Unaccessible Chapters: the following chapters will exist and can only be reached through proctor commands
+- Unaccessible Chapters: the following chapters will exist and can only be reached through Proctor computer commands
 	- Debug: Display the state of user inputs to aid in troubleshooting.
 	- Pause: Hold count down timer, display a pause icon on the screen.
 - Implementation: Pinout